 Kanchenjunga Trek gives you a great chance to reach the base camp of world’s third tallest mountain, located in the far north-eastern corner of Nepal.
 This has been described by many people as one of the finest trekking route in Nepal.
 This long trek hoes deep into the remote mountain ranges of Nepal’s border near the Sikkim and Tibet border.
-The name Kanchenjunga means ‘Five Treasures of The Great Snow’ which justifies the five summits that make up Kanchenjunga.
+The name Kanchenjunga means ‘Five Treasures of The Great Snow’ which justifies the five summits that makeup Kanchenjunga.
 In 1979 British Mountaineer Pete Boardman described the journey to the base camp of Kanchenjunga as the most beautiful trek he had ever undertaken.

 Although it was first climbed in 1955, It was not until 1980’s the restrictions were lifted off to allowing the adventure seekers to experience this wonderful trek.
 Being amongst the restricted zones special permits are required in order to trek here and cannot be issued without hiring a licensed Nepali guide also solo hiking is not permitted here.
 Kanchenjunga is regarded as a demanding trek due its remoteness and high altitude.
 The peaks are visible from distance days before we even reach there, making the trek even more impressive and exciting.
 This is a long journey with less crowd, unique sights and insights into the rural Nepalese lifestyle of various communities from Rai and Limbus to Tibetan Buddhists of the eastern region of Nepal.
 Along with mesmerizing Himalayan sight your trail will pass through rippled farmlands, meadows, forests of pink barked rhododendron also the local people are very welcoming and offer great hospitality.
-One of the famous drinks here is called Tongba, a warm millet beer served in brass-decorated wooden pot with a straw.
+One of the famous drinks here is called Tongba, a warm millet beer served in a brass-decorated wooden pot with a straw.
 Kanchenjunga is an exceptionally mysterious trek with many stories concerning on Himalayan Yeti, the abdominal snowman is believed to be found in this region along with snow leopard, Musk deer, Red Panda, Red –Billed Blue Magpie, Himalayan Black Bear, and many more.

 Our journey towards the Kanchenjunga Base Camp will start from Kathmandu to Suketar , Biratnagar by Domestic Airlines, then our trail ascends through different places like Mitlung (921 m), Chirwa(1270 m), Sukathum (1576 m), Amjilosa (2308 m), Gyabla (2730 m), Ghunsa (3595 m), Kambechen (4050 m), Lhonak (4780 m), and finally to Kanchenjunga Base Camp (5388 m).
 In this way we will end our memorable and daredevil trek of Kanchenjunga.